syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/list-box/drag-and-drop.md

 ## Multiple listbox

+{% if page.publishingplatform == "aspnet-core" %}

+To drag and drop an item or group of item between two list boxes can be achieved by setting `allowDragAndDrop` property as `true` and [`scope`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.DropDowns.ListBox.html#Syncfusion_EJ2_DropDowns_ListBox_Scope) property should be set to both the list boxes.

+{% elsif page.publishingplatform == "aspnet-mvc" %}

-To drag and drop an item or group of item between two list boxes can be achieved by setting `allowDragAndDrop` property as `true` and [`scope`](../api/list-box/#scope) property should be set to both the list boxes.
+To drag and drop an item or group of item between two list boxes can be achieved by setting `allowDragAndDrop` property as `true` and [`scope`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.ListBox.html#Syncfusion_EJ2_DropDowns_ListBox_Scope) property should be set to both the list boxes.

+{% endif %}

 In the following sample, the `allowDragAndDrop` property is set as `true` and `scope` is set as `combined-list` to enable drop and drop in both list boxes.